stac-api-extensions/freetext-search/README.md

 This defines a new parameter, `q` that allows the user to perform free-text queries against STAC metadata.
 The value of the parameter is a string and is passed to the underlying backend for free-text searches.
-The specific set of text fields to which the parameter is applied is left to the discretion of the implementation, but a recommendation is to at least consider `title`, `description` and `keywords`.
+The specific set of text fields to which the parameter is applied is left to the discretion of the implementation, but a recommendation is to at least consider:
+- Collections: `title`, `description` and `keywords`
+- Catalog: `title`, `description`
+- Item: all relevant textual properties
 It is also allowed to query against all text fields.

 This extension sits somewhere between the basic API and the [Filter Extension](https://github.com/radiantearth/stac-api-spec/tree/master/fragments/filter) providing more powerful query features than the raw API but without the flexibility and increased operators of the filter plugin.
 This should mostly be used to provide